sandunsilva01/MyBlog/content/home/demo.md

 # Order that this section appears on the page.
 weight: 15

-title: Hugo Academic Theme Demo
+title: Thriving in the data driven health
 subtitle:

 design: